 The need for nucleotides is elevated during periods of rapid growth, during periods of stress, and in immuno-compromised animals.
-In newly weaned pigs, all of these factors are present - therefore, it is expected that they have a high requirement for nucleotides during this period.
-Because nucleotide synthesis is an energy- and glutaminerequiring process and because newly weaned pigs are often deficient in both energy and glutamine, it is possible that pigs are not able to synthesize sufficient quantities of nucleotides during the immediate post-weaning period.
-If this is correct, dietary nucleotides have to be supplied.
-In a typical starter diet for weanling pigs, the concentration of 5'CMP is close to the concentration found in the DM of sow's milk during the last half of lactation, but the concentration of 5'AMP, 5'GMP, 5'IMP, and 5'UMP is much lower than in sow's milk (Table 4).
-Assuming that the concentration of nucleotides in sow's milk are representing of the requirement of the pigs, it is easily concluded that a starter diet for young pigs is deficient in four of the five nucleotides.
+In newly weaned pigs, all of these factors are present - therefore, it is expected that they have a high requirement for nucleotides during the immediate post-weaning period.
+Because nucleotide synthesis is an energy- and glutamine-requiring process and because newly weaned pigs are often deficient in both energy and glutamine, it is possible that pigs are not able to synthesize sufficient quantities of nucleotides during this period.
+If this is correct, dietary nucleotides would be expected to have a growth promoting and/or health enhancing effect on newly weaned pigs.
+In a typical starter diet for weanling pigs, the concentration of 5'CMP is close to the concentration found in the DM of sow's milk during the last half of lactation, but the concentration of 5'AMP, 5'GMP, 5'IMP, and 5'UMP is much lower than in sow's milk (Table 3).
+Assuming that the concentration of nucleotides in sow's milk represents the requirement of the pigs, it is easily concluded that a starter diet for young pigs is deficient in four of the five nucleotides.
 It may, therefore, be beneficial to add additional nucleotides to such diets.
-In a recent experiment in our laboratory, we added nucleosides to a deficient starter diet.
-We used nucleosides rather than nucleotides because dietary nucleotides need to be digested to nucleotides before absorption.
-Blood samples and fecal samples were collected from weanling pigs on the day of weaning, on day 7 post-weaning and on day 14 post weaning.
-Blood samples were analyzed for IgG concentrations, while the microbial flora was quantified in the samples.
-Results of the experiment showed that fecal counts of Cl. perfringens was reduced in samples collected from pigs fed a nucleoside supplemented diet as compared to the non-supplemented control diet.
-On day 14 post-weaning, the fecal counts of L. acidophilus and Bifidobacterium spp. also were higher in pigs fed the nucleoside containing diet (Mateo et al., 2004a).
-These results indicate that nucleoside supplementation during the immediate post-weaning period may positively influence the gastrointestinal microflora by decreasing Cl. perfringens and increasing L. acidophilus and Bifidobacterium spp.
-This observation was subsequently confirmed in an in-vitro experiment that showed that nucleotides have antibacterial properties against Cl. perfringens and e.coli.
-The implication of this finding is that pigs fed diets supplemented with nucleosides may have improved intestinal health, less scoring, and improved performance.
-Although no improvement in serum IgG was observed in the above experiment, the improved intestinal health may also lead to an improvement in the immune system of animals fed diets supplemented with nucleotides.
-A reduced concentration of enterobacteria and an increased number of probiotic bacteria (i.e. L. acidophilus and Bifidobacterium spp.) may also result in improved intestinal morphology and improved nutrient uptake.
-This hypothesis is being tested in a current research project at South Dakota State University.
+The results from in vivo as well as in vitro experiments in our laboratory indicate that nucleoside supplementation during the immediate post-weaning period may positively influence the gastrointestinal microflora by decreasing Cl. perfringens and increasing L. acidophilus and Bifidobacterium spp.
+The implication of this finding is that pigs fed diets supplemented with nucleosides may have improved intestinal health and improved performance.